-To date, we have financed our operations primarily through public offerings of our common stock, private placements of our convertible preferred stock, collaborations, a license agreement, a debt financing and limited product revenue.

-Through March 31, 2020, we have received an aggregate of \$1.8 billion from such transactions, including \$1.5 billion in aggregate gross proceeds from the sale of common stock in our May 2015 IPO and follow-on public offerings, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$18.8 million in upfront and milestone payments from Alexion, \$63.0 million in upfront and milestone payments from Roche, \$52.0 million in upfront and milestone payments from CStone, a \$25.0 million in upfront payment from Clementia and \$10.0 million in gross proceeds from a debt financing.
+To date, we have financed our operations primarily through public offerings of our common stock, private placements of our convertible preferred and common stock, collaborations, a license agreement, a debt financing and limited product revenue.
+Through September 30, 2020, we have received an aggregate of \$2.6 billion from such transactions, including \$1.7 billion in aggregate gross proceeds from the sale of common stock in our IPO, follow-on public offerings and the equity investment by Roche, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$855.8 million in upfront payments and milestone payments under our collaborations with Roche and CStone, our license agreement with Clementia and our former collaboration with Alexion, and \$10.0 million in gross proceeds from a debt financing.
+In addition, in September 2020, we achieved \$40.0 million in specified regulatory and commercialization milestones as a result of the initial U.S. marketing approval for GAVRETO and received those milestone payments in October 2020.

-As of March 31, 2020, we had cash, cash equivalents and investments of \$750.4 million.
+As of September 30, 2020, we had cash, cash equivalents and investments of \$1,355.9 million.